-- Scottsdale Unified School District has entered into several contracts with the actual savings exceeding the guarantees, allowing the district to pay off upgrades early and direct funds back to the classrooms.
+- Scottsdale Unified School District has entered into several contracts for different schools in the district.
+Arwood said the savings are allowing the district to pay off upgrades early and direct funds back to the classrooms.

-- Pinal County entered its first contract in 1999 and now has 29 facilities under contract, saving its taxpayers more than $600,000 a year in avoided energy costs.
+- Pinal County entered its first contract in 1999 and now has 29 facilities under contract, saving a total of more than $600,000 a year.

 - Arizona State University, University of Arizona and Northern Arizona University all have contracts.
 ASU saves 29 percent on energy annually, or $5 million a year.